How to Add Motion Blur in DaVinci Resolve (Read This First!)

 Let me explain.

-• Enable zoom keyframe by clicking on the small diamond shape to the right, so that it turns red.
+• Enable the zoom keyframe by clicking on the small diamond shape to the right so that it turns red.

 • Insert a keyframe at the start of the clip by setting a zoom value, say, 1.5 (changing the zoom value will automatically place a keyframe).